Empowering Smart Cities – Approaches to Action for European Networking (#connectedinEurope)

 You can register for the kick-off conference at the following link:

 Look forward to the panel discussion “Let’s talk: Status Quo and future ambitions” where we reflect on European and German smart city initiatives and networks and learn how they support municipalities in their challenges with digitalisation, the digital single market and urban development.

 Take the chance and get in touch with other municipalities, ministries and stakeholders at European level, share your experience on smart city projects, tell us your needs to step forward and expand your network.
 Be an active part in the event and register for our afternoon programme: In three parallel sessions we would like to discuss what you your challenges are and where you need support.

-The event is organised by the German Federal Ministry of the Interior, Building and Community and the Federal Institute for Research on Building, Urban Affairs and Spatial Development.
+The event is organised by the German Federal Ministry for Housing, Urban Development and Building and the Federal Institute for Research on Building, Urban Affairs and Spatial Development.